 Nomological network

 Assumptions from a nomological network with our proposed set of facets and three external criteria were tested in order to provide evidence of criterion validity.
 Table 4 summarizes these findings and highlights that, overall, the hypotheses outlined in the methods section could be accepted.
-H1 stated that neuroticism and extraversion should be the domains which had bigger associations with SWL.
+H1 stated that emotional stability and extraversion should be the domains which had bigger associations with SWL.
 Indeed, both domains showed the highest correlations and their models accounted for the most variance explained by the predictors.
 At the facet level, mental balance and positive attitude (both > 0.5) were strongly associated with the criterion, also in line with what was hypothesized in H1.
 H2 stated that conscientiousness would be associated with GPA with a medium to small effect size and that openness would yield a mixed pattern of association at the facet level.
 Conscientiousness was, in line with previous research, the domain with higher associations on SWL, with a correlation of r = 0.26.
 Three openness facets were significantly associated with the outcome: creativity was inversely associated ( = -0.14), while interest in reading and intellect correlated with it directly ( = 0.12 and 0.17).
 Thus, our nomological network showed the expected properties regarding H2.
 H3 stated that conscientiousness should be the domain yielding highest associations with abseentism, and that conscientiousness’ facets related to volitional aspects would highlight this association.
 Indeed, conscientiousness had the strongest associations with abseentism (in an inverse relation, r = -0.28), and two facets related to volition, task-planning and productivity, were significantly associated with this outcome.
 Furthermore, H3 stated that the relation of abseentism with other domains will be clearer at the facet level.
 In this line, we have only found modest associations at the domain level, but some facets like genuineness, energy, willingness to learn, humor or drive were significantly associated with the outcome, thereby confirming H3.

 Table 4.
 Nomological network